This post may contain affiliate links.

 - Laundry supplies

-Wearing gloves, squirt dye onto your fabric.
+4. Wearing gloves, squirt dye onto your fabric.
 This is a very personalized project so apply the various colors any way you want.
-If you use the Tulip One Step Kit, you will have plenty of dye leftover so you do not need to worry about conserving it.
+If you use the Tulip One-Step Kit, you will have plenty of dye leftover so you do not need to worry about conserving it.

 Now your tie-dyed clothing is ready to wear!

-This was such a fun project to celebrate the end of a great book.
+This was such a fun project to celebrate the end of Schooled the book.
 It will be hard to top in October!

 As an Amazon Associate I earn from qualifying purchases